 First Time Home Buyer Program

-General Reagan Wright 7 Nov
+General Reagan Flynn 7 Nov

 Consider this scenario: You are living with family and want to invest in an investment property, and will not occupy property.
 Does that mean you forgo your First Time Home Buyer privilege’s when you do purchase your first primary residence in the future?